-- Drivers are diverted about two miles out of the way to get gas
+- Drivers are diverted an average of two miles out of the way to get gas

 - Drivers are spending about 8 minutes at the gas station each time they stop for fuel

-- Vehicles have one-third of a tank of fuel, on average, when drivers stop for gas
+- Vehicles have on average one-third of a tank of fuel remaining when drivers stop for gas

 - A gas station stop adds more than 20 minutes to each trip a vehicle makes for fuel

-- Gas station stops release an additional 3 pounds of CO2 into the atmosphere monthly on average
+- Gas station stops release an average of 3 pounds of CO2 into the atmosphere each month

 How we calculated Total Trip Time